adrianagiongo/RhizoWheat-ms2/scripts/readme.md

 This script selects a group of samples to be analyzed separately.

 ### 6. Rarefaction
 This script performs rarefaction based on the minimum sequences.
+See Schloss (2024).

 ### 7. Alpha diversity
 This script calculates alpha diversity based on the rarefied data.